oracle/coherence-operator/docs/user-guide.md

      --set imagePullSecrets=sample-coherence-secret
 ```

-The JVM arguments will include the `store.` arguments specified above,
+The JVM arguments include the `store.` arguments specified above,
 in addition to many others required by the operator and Coherence.

 ```bash